Skip to main content

 mw.research(...) returns a Research bundle; the report itself is on .demand.
 Everything else you generate later reads from this one report.

-• DemandReport — the output of demand research: a one-line verdict (go / no-go), the ranked_clusters (the real needs people voiced), web web_findings, audience and market sizing.
-If a best-effort stage degraded, partial is set with a plain-language caveat.
-A report is a versioned view over the corpus: lineage_id, version, and parent_report_id link it to its earlier versions when you refresh it.
+• DemandReport — the output of demand research: a one-line demand_summary (demand strength — the go/no-go is assess’s job), the ranked_clusters (the real needs people voiced), web web_findings, and market sizing. (audience_profile is currently always None — demographic inference was cut.)
+If a best-effort stage degraded, partial is set with a plain-language caveat. version, lineage_id, and parent_report_id track a report’s earlier versions when you update it.

 • InsightCluster — one ranked need.
-Carries a claim (the need, in plain words), distinct_author_count (distinct authors, authored sources only), breadth_count / breadth_unit (the source-neutral count — distinct authors plus distinct domains for authorless web; "authors", "domains", or "voices"), mention_count, a signal chip, a demand_score that weights breadth over how viral a single post was, and the quotes behind it.
+Carries a claim (the need, in plain words), distinct_author_count (how many different people raised it), breadth_count / breadth_unit (the same idea across sources — different people, or different sites for web pages), mention_count, a signal chip, a demand_score that ranks by how many people care over how viral one post was, and the quotes behind it.

-• ResolvedCitation — a verbatim quote, source-neutral and self-contained.
-Its text is the exact text of a real stored record, and it carries source_url (open it and read it yourself), source / source_name (e.g. reddit / r/Supplements), engagement, and the record_id it resolves to in the corpus.
-This is the materialized, portable form that serializes to disk and over MCP, so a report stays readable detached from the corpus; CitationRef is the thin live-view pointer used internally.
-A cluster with zero verified quotes never ships — metalworks drops anything it can’t back with a real quote.
+• ResolvedCitation — a verbatim quote.
+Its text is the exact text of a real comment, and it carries source_url (open it and read it yourself), source / source_name (e.g. reddit / r/Supplements), and engagement.
+The quote text and link are stored right on it, so a report makes sense on its own — even handed to someone without your saved data.
+A cluster with zero verified quotes never ships: metalworks drops anything it can’t back with a real quote.

 • WebFinding — a fact pulled from the web.
 Its source_url comes from the search tool’s citation data, never from model prose.
 No source, no finding.